jdiehl/approovdemo/README.md

 * Run locally
 * Verify that the runtime is running by opening `http://[RUNTIME_IP]:8080` in the webbrowser of your testphone
 * Edit `config.json` and set `"runtimeUrl": "http://[RUNTIME_IP]:8080"` to the IP address of the machine running the runtime from Studio Pro.
-* Upad the configuration by running `npm run configure`
+* Update the configuration by running `npm run configure`
 * Continue by building & running the iOS or Android app as described above.